 With that, do make sure that you keep an eye on your eggs while microwaving them so that they still turn out great.

-What are the ingredients and materials that you need to microwave scrambled eggs with butter?
+What ingredients and materials do you need to microwave scrambled eggs with butter?

-You don’t need any complicated items when microwaving your scrambled eggs with butter.
-You can easily find them in your home or in grocery stores around you.
+You don’t need any complicated items to microwave scrambled eggs with butter.
+You can easily find them in your home or grocery stores.

 For the materials, all you need are the following: